renzocabarios/rango/README.md

 ### Blazingly-Fast Performance

-Built on top of Node.js, SwiftAPI harnesses the full potential of asynchronous I/O operations to deliver unmatched speed and responsiveness, even under heavy loads.
+Built on top of Node.js and Typescript, RangoJS harnesses the full potential of asynchronous I/O operations to deliver unmatched speed and responsiveness, even under heavy loads.

 ### Featherweight Footprint